deepgram/web-next/content/blog/posts/python-topic-modeling-with-a-bert-model/index.md

 ### Exploring a Topic Modeling Dataset

 The first thing we're going to do is get our BERTopic model and example dataset from `sklearn`.
 In this example, we use the set of documents stored in `fetch_20newsgroups` from the datasets in `sklearn`.
-All we need to do to get these documents is to call the `fetch_20newsgroups` function, and extract the data element.
+All we need to do to get these documents is to call the `fetch_20newsgroups` function and extract the data element.

 ```python
 from bertopic import BERTopic